compressmodels/compressmodels.github.io/README.md

 ## About Me

-I use my background in graph theory and topological data analysis to develop algorithms built into software that data scientists and ML performance engineers can use to optimize latency-critical models.
+My name is Sam Randall.
+I attended Stanford University for my MS in Computational and Mathematical Engineering and my Bachelors in Applied Mathematics and Public Health from Johns Hopkins University.
+My research interests are in computational geometry, graph theory and their applications to machine learning.

+I seek to make sustainability profitable and our world healthier so I am especially interested in partnering with organizations that are working to deploy models in very resource-constrained settings on edge devices to promote health and sustainability.